- 3 cups water

 - In a large bowl, combine grits, sausage and 1-1/2 cups cheese.
 Beat the eggs and milk; stir into grits mixture.
 Add the butter, pepper and remaining salt.

-- Transfer to a greased 13-in. x 9-in. baking dish.
-Bake, uncovered, at 350° for 1 hour or until a knife inserted near the center comes out clean.
+- Transfer to a greased 13x9-in. baking dish.
+Bake, uncovered, at 350° for 1 hour or until a knife inserted in the center comes out clean.
 Sprinkle with remaining cheese; bake 15 minutes longer or until cheese is melted.
 Let stand for 5 minutes before cutting.
 Yield: 10-12 servings.